ddoeunn/ddoeunn.github.io/_posts/2020-11-01-[PAPER REVIEW] Factorization Machines.md

 ***Rendle, Steffen.
 2010 "Factorization machines."***

 This [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=5694074&casa_token=iTXf467ebBkAAAAA:ucq_oZrtnr-1UuHTjZ9LrRwraw9iOjXmaAMWuBqTrHEAzDMxao1Mv-TTqf7m0flmNdpUppByN4Q) introduces Factorization Machines(FM) which are a general predictor working with any real valued feature vector.(In contrast to this, other factorization models work only on very restricted input data.)
 FMs model all interaction between variables using factorized parameters.
 Thus they are able to estimate interactions even in problems with huge sparsity like recommender systems.
 Also, FMs have advantage that the model equation of FMs can be calculated in linear time and thus FMs can be optimized directly.

+*Implementation of FM using Tensorflow -> [here!](https://github.com/ddoeunn/recommender-system-implementation)*

 ---
 # **1. Problem Set up and Notations**